-Ptosis is when the upper eyelid droops down more than it should.
+Ptosis is when the upper eyelid droops down over the eye.
 If the ptosis is severe, it may block vision.

-The levator palpebralis muscle is the main muscle that opens the eyelid.
-The superior tarsal muscle is another muscle that helps the eye open even more.
-If there is a problem with either of these muscles or their nerves, ptosis can result.
+There is one main muscle that opens the eyelid (levator palebrae superioris).
+Another muscle helps the eye open even more (superior tarsal muscle).
+If there is a problem with either of these muscles or their nerves, ptosis can occur.
 The eyelid muscles stay relaxed, and the lid hangs down over the eye.

-Sometimes, ptosis is present from birth.
-This kind of ptosis is usually due to a problem with the levator palpebralis muscle.
-Other times, ptosis happens later in life because of other medical conditions.
-Sometimes, healthcare providers classify ptosis according to the age of onset and underlying cause.
-Ptosis that is due to a problem with the levator palpebralis muscle is usually more severe than ptosis due to a problem with the superior tarsal muscle.
+Sometimes the condition is present from birth.
+This kind of ptosis is often due to a problem with the levator palpebrae superioris muscle.
+Other times, ptosis happens later in life because of other health conditions.
+Healthcare providers often group ptosis according to the age when it occurs and the underlying cause.
+Ptosis that is due to a problem with the levator palpebrae superioris muscle is often more severe than if it is due to a problem with the superior tarsal muscle.

 Ptosis is not very common.
-The most common form that is present from birth is due to poor development of the levator palpebralis muscle.
-It may affect the left eye slightly more often than the right.
+The most common form that is present from birth is due to poor development of the levator palpebrae superioris muscle.
+It may affect one or both of the eyelids.

 What causes ptosis?

-Ptosis happens when the levator palpebralis muscle does not contract properly.
-It can also happen when the superior tarsal muscle does not contract properly.
+Ptosis happens when the levator palpebrae superioris muscle does not contract correctly.
+It can also happen when the superior tarsal muscle does not contract correctly.
 Many kinds of conditions can cause this.
 For example, ptosis may be caused by:

 - Structural problems with the muscle that are present from birth

-- Muscle disorders (for example, mitochondrial myopathy or myotonic dystrophy)
+- Muscle disorders (such as mitochondrial myopathy or myotonic dystrophy)

-- Rare disorders present from birth (for example, congenital orbital fibrosis)
+- Rare disorders present from birth (such as congenital orbital fibrosis)